17, Wellington Street, Ripley, Derbyshire, England UK DE5 3EH

 Business address: Camfar Bwth, Clynnog Fawr, Caernarfon, Gwynedd, North Wales LL54 5PF T: (01286) 660979 firstname.lastname@example.org

 Commissioning a piece of Chumleys Art

 What does Richard do as an illustrator and artist?

-He is commissioned to draw and paint everything and anything for people.
-He works for clients who just want a cartoon or painting of their prized family member, whether of their ever faithful canine, moggy or their treasured little kiddies.
-He also works with corporate clients in all forms of illustration commissions from logos to corporate branding to architectural illustration.
-He helps them to visualise and develop ideas to help promote them or their ideas and designs through paintings.
-This can cover things like creative consulting, (sketching out ideas for ad campaigns and consultation), painting someone's portrait (straight or caricature), creating conceptual art to bring a visual to someone's written ideas, painting original art, posters, publicity material and billboards - and everything in between.
+Richard is commissioned to draw and paint everything and anything.
+He works for many clients who just want a drawing or painting of their prized family member, whether of their ever faithful pooch, moggy or their treasured little kiddies.
+He also works with corporate clients in all forms of illustration commissions from logos to corporate branding to visual illustration.
+He helps them to visualise and develop ideas to promote their companies or their ideas and designs through art and illustration.
+This covers creative consulting, (sketching out ideas for ad campaigns and consultation), painting someone's portrait (straight or caricature), creating conceptual art to bring a visual to someone's written ideas, painting original art, posters, publicity material and billboards - and everything in between.
 He has even been approached to design tattoos, customising motor bike helmets and painting digital murals for wallpaper!

 Working with clients?

 Richard’s clients approach him with their ideas and aims of the project; This is the feasibility stage discussing concepts and scope of work - he basically carries out research and client consulting when illustrating.
 For this stage he loosely sketches several ideas to get a general concept and agreed composition, makes a refined draft line sketch of the best idea and then gets the clients approval before moving on and paints.
 This saves time and money for everyone.
 Working digitally makes it easier for the client to change theirs minds later but any deviation from the agreed draft incurs additional cost so it is important to get it right at this stage.
 He refines and revises the draft drawings every step of the way as needed until the client is happy.